rickb777/runtemplate/README.md

 ## Template Path

-Templates are located by following TEMPLATEPATH, an optional environment variable.
-If it is present, it is used like GOPATH, i.e. a colon-separate list of directories to be searched.
-If TEMPLATEPATH is absent, its default is `TEMPLATEPATH=.`, i.e. templates are relative to the current directory.
+Templates are located by following `TEMPLATEPATH`, an optional environment variable.
+If it is defined, it is used like `PATH`, i.e. a colon-separate list of directories to be searched.

+If `TEMPLATEPATH` is absent, its default is `TEMPLATEPATH=.`, i.e. templates are relative to the current directory.

+If available, the location of the builtin templates is also added to `TEMPLATEPATH`; this is found at `$GOPATH/src/github/rickb777/runtemplate/builtin`.